Migrating from Excel 2003 to Excel 2010

 - Comparing the Excel 2003 and 2010 interfaces

 - Using conditional formatting

 - Understanding Compatibility Mode

-Hi, and welcome to Migrating from Excel 2003 to Excel 2010.
-I'm David Rivers.
+(air whooshing) - Hi and welcome to Migrating from Excel 2003 to Excel 2010, I'm David Rivers.
 Microsoft has incorporated some major changes and improvements in Excel 2010, so if you plan on migrating from Excel 2003, this course will help to make your transition to Excel 2010 as smooth and seamless as possible.
-We'll begin with our tour of the new and improved fluent user interface, focusing mainly on the Ribbon, the Quick Access Toolbar and Backstage view.
+We'll begin with the tour of the new and improved fluent user interface, focusing mainly on the Ribbon, the quick access toolbar, and backstage view.